pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 ![Auth0 architecture diagram](./auth0_impl.svg)
 :::

 Auth0 does all the heavy lifting and provides an easy way to setup different login providers - we went with Google-based Signup and Login flows.
-While logging in, users could give us access to their name and profile picture.
+During signup, users could give us access to their name and profile picture.
 We incorporated this into our small profile dropdown, rounding out the user experience.

 The Auth0 + Google flow was simple and worked extremely well for us.
 Auth0 saved development time that we later spent on our core observability product.
 We would recommend Auth0 to anyone who is comfortable with a hosted, third party solution.

 ## New requirements

 Unfortunately, Auth0 does not work for Pixie's open source offering.
 We don't want to require open source users to depend on remotely hosted, closed source APIs.
-This is especially important for air-gapped clusters that cannot make external network requests.
+This is especially important for our users with air-gapped clusters that cannot make external network requests.
 We need a standalone version of Pixie that exclusively relies on open source components.

 As part of this change, we also needed to enable username and password login.
 Our hosted implementation requires an identity from a third-party provider (ie Google) - another dependency that breaks our open source commitment.
 Username / password, on the other hand, can be implemented with open source libraries and works regardless of a cluster's network connectivity.